 Old Faithful is the busiest place in Yellowstone National Park.
 For an obvious reason when people think of Yellowstone they picture the beautiful Geyser that is Old Faithful shooting up into the sky!
 So everyone has to stop to see it.
 Old Faithful is amazing and there are a lot of other Kid Friendly activities to do in the are.

 The Old Faithful area – has a cafeteria, snack shop, souvenirs, a sit down restaurant, general store (like a gas station sized grocery store), ice cream, cookies and gas.

 Table of Contents

-Yes this is another highly populated tourist attraction that everyone who visits Yellowstone National Park stops to see – but it is so worth fighting the crowds to see it.
+Yes, this is another highly populated tourist attraction that everyone who visits Yellowstone National Park stops to see – but it is so worth fighting the crowds to see it.
 It is beautiful, amazing, and crazy that all those colors come out of the ground!
-It is a must see when you are in Yellowstone.
+The Grand Prismatic is a must see when you are in Yellowstone.

 The hike through the Midway Geyser Basin is all boardwalk, so it’s easy to navigate, but it also means standing shoulder to shoulder with strangers while soaking in the colors and trying to take pictures.

 Take note it can be really windy here.
 If you have a hat leave it in the car – or it may end up in the Springs!
 Also if you have kids make sure to hold their hand.
 The boardwalk does not have any railings or anything like that.